asciidoctor/asciidoctor-intellij-plugin/.github/ISSUE_TEMPLATE/feature.md

 labels: 'enhancement'
 ---

-## Description
+## Why the new feature should be added

 <!--
     Give a short overview of your suggested feature.
-    Consider describing a use case and why do you think it will benefit the plugin.
+    Please describe why the feature will benefit users of the plugin.
+    Provide the context in which the feature will work best.
 -->

-## Acceptance Criteria
+## How the new feature should work

 <!--
-    Describe your expected behaviour.
+    What the current behavior of the plugin?
+    What is the new expected behaviour?
-    Consider adding a mockup or Asciidoctor example.
+    Consider adding a mockup or AsciiDoc example.
 -->